jon-jacky/home/design.md

   Colored words and panels break up the wall of text, make it easier to read.
   Click the About button in the upper right corner for explanations, then refresh the page to restore the original contents.

+  <https://nchrs.xyz/uxn_notes.html> - "A collection of illustrated notes
+  on the virtual machine uxn."

  2 Dec 2022  <a name="2-Dec-2022"></a>